10 Composting Facts – Statistics and Data in 2023

 What’s the value of composting?

 Composting is a natural process used for disposing of biodegradable organic materials.
-Composting also helps microorganisms to grow and aid the decomposition of organic materials.
+Composting also helps microorganisms grow and aids the decomposition of organic materials.

 It involves putting together different organic materials.
-The biological process of composting begins when microorganisms break down organic material into smaller pieces.
+Biological composting begins when microorganisms break down organic material into smaller pieces.

-Using this process, you can put your food remains into good use and avoid filling up the landfills unnecessarily.
+Using this process, you can put your food remains to good use and avoid unnecessarily filling the landfills.

 (UTAH STATE UNIVERSITY)